 The Council is governed by an Executive Committee consisting of four office-bearers – the Chair, the Deputy Chair/Secretary, the Immediate Past Chair and the Treasurer – one New Zealand member and three ordinary members.

-Associate Professor Tracey Moroney is the Dean at the University of Notre Dame, Sydney Campus and has been a CDNM Executive member since 2014.
+Professor Tracey Moroney is the Head of School at the University of Wollongong, School of Nursing, Faculty of Science, Medicine and Health and has been a CDNM Executive member since 2014.
 She is a Registered Nurse, having completed her PhD in 2007 exploring the nature of advanced practice nursing, with a focus on the development of a conceptual framework of expert.
 Her recent research interests are focused on early career nurses and how they are supported in their transition to practice.
 Tracey has held senior appointments at Concord Hospital and the University of Sydney and has extensive experience in both undergraduate and postgraduate nurse education especially in the areas of clinical skill development, advanced and reflective practice and research methods.

 Associate Professor Stephen Neville - New Zealand member

-Associate Professor Stephen Neville is Head of Department (Nursing) at Auckland University of Technology, New Zealand where he is responsible for the strategic, academic and operational leadership and management of the discipline, and is tasked with advancing nursing at a local, national and international level.
+Professor Stephen Neville is Head of Department (Nursing) at Auckland University of Technology, New Zealand where he is responsible for the strategic, academic and operational leadership and management of the discipline, and is tasked with advancing nursing at a local, national and international level.
 He has extensive experience as an academic and researcher in nursing, and has held senior academic positions in a variety of tertiary education institutions in New Zealand.
 Stephen has a strong clinical background in gerontology and has taught at both undergraduate and postgraduate levels, as well as supervising graduate students undertaking masterate and doctoral theses.
 Stephen's research interests relate to the health and well-being of communities, particularly marginalised populations' encompassing sexual minority groups and older citizens, as well as health workforce development.
 He is the Co-Director of the AUT Centre for Active Ageing.
 The dissemination of research outputs are in quality assured forums including refereed journals and conferences.
-He is the current President of the New Zealand Association of Gerontology and is a Fellow and life member of the College of Nurses Aotearoa (NZ).
+He is an editor for the Journal of Clinical Nursing and is a Fellow and life member of the College of Nurses Aotearoa (NZ).

 Ms Nicole Stanes